js-cookie/js-cookie/README.md

 ### path

-Define the path where the cookie is available.
+A [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) indicating the path where the cookie is visible.

 **Default:** `/`